40 Adorable Clay Pinch Pot Ideas for Small Hands & Big Creativity

 34. Shell Bowls

-Shape clay into bowls inspired by seashell textures and designs.
+Shape clay into bowls inspired by the textures and designs of seashells.

 35. Pebble Stones